civilKaos82/sql-voting-results-modifying-data-challenge/README.md

 We'll be working with the `voting_results.db` SQLite database.
 Take a look at the database's schema, so we know which tables exist in the database, which fields are on those tables, and how the tables relate to each other.

-###Release 0 : Simple adding and deleting
+### Release 0:  Inserting Records into the Database
+Write SQL to fulfill each of the requests below.
+Copy the working SQL queries for each request into the file `queries.md`.

+1. Insert a new politician located in New Jersey (NJ) and named Sen. Ada Lovelace.

-1. The Texas vote is close!
-Add 2 new voters, and fabricate a vote for each of the 2 current senators of Texas.
-Make up their names and info.
+2. Add two new voters—make up their names and other data.
+For each of the new voters, create a vote for each of the two Texas (TX) senators.

-2. Insert another politician, "Ada Lovelace".
-Add suitable attributes and delete one of the senators from New Jersey.
-Add Lovelace there instead.
-Give Lovelace all the votes from the deleted politician.

-**Extra Credit: SQL Shortcuts and Intricacies** - Chances are you wrote out a pretty long SQL statement to do your `INSERT` statement.
-How could you shorten it?
-Careful!
-SQLite, just like PostgreSQL and MySQL, has subtle and annoying differences to the standard SQL language.
-Make sure you use SQLite syntax for this!

-###Release 1 : Delete specific voters
+### Release 1:  Updating Records in the Database
+Write SQL to fulfill each of the requests below.
+Copy the working SQL queries for each request into the file `queries.md`.

+1. Update the votes for New Jersey's Sen. Frank Lautenberg.
+Change them to be votes for Sen. Ada Lovelace, the politician we created in *Release 0*.

+2. Update the votes for all males over the age of 80 who have no children.
+Change their votes to be for Rep. Ed Whitfield.

+3. Update the votes for politician with the highest speaking level (`grade_1996`).
+Change them to be votes for the politician who speaks at the lowest grade level.

+### Release 2:  Deleting Records from the Database
+Write SQL to fulfill each of the requests below.
+Copy the working SQL queries for each request into the file `queries.md`.

+1. In our database we've essentially replaced Sen. Frank Lautenberg with Sen. Ada Lovelace.
+The last thing to do is to delete Sen. Frank Lautenberg from the database.

-1. Find all the voters that are not registered as republican or democrat (AND only voted once), and delete them.
+2. Delete all the voters who are not registered as a Republican or Democrat and who have only voted once.

-2. Delete all the voters (and their votes) that are homeowners, employed, have no children, and have been with their party for less than 3 years AND have voted for politicians that speak at a grade level higher than 12.
+3. Delete all the voters who are homeowners, are employed, have no children, have been with their party for less than three years, and have voted for at least one politician who speaks at a grade level higher than 12.

-###Release 2 : Updating records for more fudging

-1. Update the votes for all the men over 80 that have no children.
-Change their vote to be for the secret politician with ID 346.

-2. Update the votes for top smarty pants politician (based on their speaking level - grade_1996).
-Shift the votes instead to the congress person that speaks at the lowest grade level.

-Paste the text from your `trace` file into the source file along with the schemas of the 3 tables.
-If you want to use this as a future reference, you might also include some on the output of the queries to help remember all this syntax!
+### Release 3:  Clean up Orphaned Data
+In the last release we deleted a number of voters from the database.
+This left us with a number of votes that were cast by ... well, we can't tell any more.
+The `voter_id` for these orphaned votes now points to a record in the `voters` table that no longer exists.

+Is this a problem?
+Maybe, maybe not.
+It would depend on our application.
+But, let's clean up these orphaned votes anyway.
+Delete all the votes whose voter cannot be found in the database.

 ##Optimize Your Learning